Samantha Oleschuk

 Writing

-My writing spans art criticism, exhibition statements, research, and more.
+My writing spans art criticism, cultural essays, exhibition statements, research, and more.

 Art criticism